Phala-Network/dstack/kms/README.md

 ### KMS Mode

-KMS itself runs as a Tapp in Local-Key-Provider mode, allowing it to persist keys on its local disk but not across machines.
+KMS itself runs as a dstack app in Local-Key-Provider mode, allowing it to persist keys on its local disk but not across machines.

 On startup, the KMS node will either: